YFan1997/Baby-sitting-bioinformatics/RNA-seq/terminology_notes.md

 this parameter stands for log2 fold change. firstly, fold change measures how much quantity changes between two conditions.let's say condition A in gene x's expression level(read count) is a, and condition B in gene x' expression level(read count) is b, then the fold change will be b/a, the log2FC will be log2(b/a).
 Why using log2, as it could make data symmetric, as if b = a, log2(b/a) = 0, etc.  this concept will help us understanding plotMA

+> pvalue and padj

+in the result generated from DESeq package, we can extract the result easily by results() function. the pvalue infers the statistical significance of the observed difference in expression for a gene between conditions being compared. usually used Wald test; the padj is adjusted pvalue, when we testing thousands of genes, some may just appear siginificant by chance, in DESeq2, it uses Benjamini-Hochberg procedure to adjust p-values, which ranks p-values and adjust to control false discorvery rate. so in some circumstances, padj is more reliable, and we may set threshold for both pvalue and padj.

 > data transformation: vst, rlog, ntd